Thursday, January 29, 2009

 1965 - THE SOUND OF MUSIC beats DOCTOR ZHIVAGO.
 REPULSION goes unnominated, while DARLING, SHIP OF FOOLS and A THOUSAND CLOWNS fill out nominee slots.

-1967 - IN THE HEAT OF THE NIGHT beats THE GRADUATE, while COOL HAND LUKE, THE DIRTY DOZEN, POINT BLANK and Welles' CHIMES AT MIDNIGHT go unnominated.
-And DR. DOLITTLE is nominated.
+1967 - IN THE HEAT OF THE NIGHT beat THE GRADUATE this year, which isn't a travesty but COOL HAND LUKE, THE DIRTY DOZEN, POINT BLANK and Welles' CHIMES AT MIDNIGHT go unnominated, while DR. DOLITTLE is nominated.

 1968 - OLIVER! beats Zefferelli's ROMEO & JULIET.
 OLIVER! over nearly anything would be a travesty.
 In its year, 2001: A SPACE ODYSSEY joined both PLANET OF THE APES and THE GOOD, THE BAD, AND THE UGLY in the not-nominated pile, while both RACHEL, RACHEL and FUNNY GIRL were nominated.